 Installing siding directly against your weather barrier will greatly reduce the ability of a wall to dry.
 This isn't very common anymore but it does still happen.
 Always install strapping to separate the siding from the weather barrier.
 And a common practice to avoid is installing strapping horizontally.
 That prevents both the drainage and air convection that is essential for walls to stay dry.
 Water drains down and warm air rises - don't stop that from happening.

 If your siding choice requires horizontal strapping (like board and batten), include some kind of spacer in back of it so water can still drain and air can still rise.
 Without that space behind it, horizontal strapping can lead to a small amount of standing water that can saturate building materials.

-That space doesn't need to be significant, just enough for water to drain and air to rise.
-If the weather barrier is tightly attached, as in the case of a peel-and-stick membrane or is part of a rigid board product, building scientists say as little as 1/16th will do the job.
-As written by Martin Holladay
+That gap in a rain screen doesn't need to be significant, just enough for water to drain and air to rise.
+If the weather barrier is tightly attached, as in the case of a peel-and-stick membrane or is part of a rigid board product, building scientists say as little as 1/16th gap provides a capillary break, that will let liquid water drain out.

 Building walls that can dry © Ecohome

 If you have a loose or bunched up weather barrier that might block that space, you may be wise to install a thicker spacer to ensure that space is continuous.
 Care during installation is what will determine how well your rainscreen blocks and releases moisture.